 - causes physical harm or emotional harm that results in clearly identifiable physical symptoms to the Target or places the Target in reasonable fear of such harm; - causes damage to the Target's property; - places the Target in reasonable fear of harm to him/herself, or of damage to his/her property; - creates a Hostile Environment at school for the Target; - infringes on the rights of the Target at school, including - defamation and invasion of privacy; or - materially and substantially disrupts the education process or the orderly operation of a school.

-For the purpose of this Policy, whenever the term "Bullying" is used it is to denote up to and including dismissal from School.
+For the purpose of this Policy, whenever the term "Bullying" is used it is to denote either Bullying or Cyber-Bullying.